-MLADC Three to five years of experience with SUD preferred
+Three to five years of experience working with an adolescent population preferred.

 Roles and Responsibilities:

--Provide comprehensive assessment, evaluation, consultation, diagnosis and intervention of substance use and co-occurring disorders.
+-Provide comprehensive assessment, consultation, diagnosis, and brief intervention of psychological/psychiatric problems and/or disorders.

 -Provide effective treatment planning and assisting clients in successfully achieving goals including information and referral, advocacy and case management.

 -Evaluate crisis situations and apply appropriate interventions.